GooldenApple/vvs-nordstrom/README.md

 ### Known Fixes

 - Conducted a thorough review of all HTML and CSS code to identify and fix broken or incorrect code, links and image paths.
-- Corrected file paths by removing spaces and replacing backslashes (`\`) with forward slashes (`/`) to comply with web standards.
+- Corrected file paths by removing spaces and replacing backslashes (\) with forward slashes (/) to comply with web standards.
-- These fixes directly contributed to improved Lighthouse scores and validation results.
 - Optimized images with TinyPNG and Squoosh for faster loading times.
 - Corrected FontAwesome usage to avoid legacy JavaScript warnings.
-- Improved caching by using file versioning to handle GitHub Pages limitations.
 - Adjusted hero image position and scaling for better presentation.
+- Fixed inconsistent heading hierarchy (`h1`, `h2`, `h3`) to improve accessibility and SEO.
+- Added `alt` attributes to all images for improved accessibility and Lighthouse compliance.
+- Ensured consistent use of semantic HTML5 elements (`header`, `main`, `section`, `footer`).
+- Fixed layout issues on smaller screen sizes (mobile and tablet) with responsive CSS adjustments.
+- Adjusted Bootstrap grid usage for better alignment and spacing.
+- Corrected color contrast issues to meet WCAG accessibility standards.
+- Removed unused CSS and redundant code for cleaner, more maintainable files.
+- Improved navigation bar responsiveness and spacing on different screen sizes.
+- Fixed missing favicon link to ensure consistent branding in browsers.
+- Corrected `success.html` redirect and form handling consistency.
+- Implemented **lazy loading** on images to reduce initial load time and improve performance.
+- Added **preload** for key resources (fonts, hero image) to improve render speed and Largest Contentful Paint (LCP).
+- Eliminated **layout shifts (CLS issues)** by defining explicit image dimensions and stabilizing hero and navigation elements.

 ## Known Issues and Future Improvements

-- **Deprecated APIs:** Some heading tags inside semantic containers lack explicit font sizes.
-Upcoming browser changes may affect layout; explicit sizing is planned.
-- **Render-Blocking Resources:** CSS and JS files block rendering; plans include inlining critical CSS and deferring scripts.
-- **Unused and Unminified CSS:** Some CSS is unused and unminified; planned cleanup and minification.
+- **CSS & Performance Optimization:** Some CSS can still be cleaned and fully minified.
+Critical CSS inlining and further script deferrals are planned.
+- **Responsive Enhancements:** While major layout issues have been fixed, additional fine-tuning may be needed.
+- **Accessibility Improvements:** Current accessibility scores are strong, but future work includes adding ARIA landmarks and expanding keyboard navigation testing.
-- **Image Optimization:** Not all images use next-gen formats or have explicit dimensions, causing load delays and layout shifts; future improvements planned.
+- **Image Optimization:** All current images are optimized and lazy loaded, but future improvements may include converting assets fully to next-gen formats (WebP/AVIF).
-- **Caching Policy:** Static assets lack optimal cache headers; implementation is planned.
+- **Caching Policy:** Static assets currently lack optimal cache headers; implementation is planned for further performance gains.
-- **Network Payload Size:** Overall page size is still large; further compression and lazy loading planned.
+- **Network Payload Size:** Although reduced, overall page weight could still be improved through additional compression and deferred loading of non-critical resources.
-- **Cumulative Layout Shift:** Minor layout shifts persist due to dynamic content; reserving space is planned.
+- **SEO Enhancements:** Planned improvements include adding structured data (schema.org) and further refining meta descriptions for better search visibility.

 ---